El Paso Streetcar: Revival

 On June 5, 2012, the city council unveiled a new route, creating a narrow loop for the service; streetcars would travel north on Stanton Street, turn left at Glory Road/Baltimore, then south on Oregon Street.
 A downtown loop runs east on Franklin Avenue, south on Kansas Street, west on Father Rahm, and north on Santa Fe Street.
 The El Paso City Council approved going forward with the project in July 2014.

 Construction began in late December 2015.
 As of 2016, construction of the system was projected to cost $97 million.
 In November 2016, the city disclosed that construction funds had been extorted in a phishing scam perpetrated by an entity posing as a contractor – most of the funds had been recovered by the time it was publicly announced.
 By March 2018, construction was 95 percent complete.
 The first of the refurbished streetcars was received on March 19, 2018, and the first test trip on the line under power was made on April 3.

 The system opened on Friday, November 9, 2018.
 On the three-day opening weekend, just six of the 27 stops were being served, from Santa Fe & 4th to Kansas & Mill, but all other stops were due to open on November 12, 2018.
 Fares are based on Sun Metro's fare structure, which means a $1.50 fare for riders not qualifying for any reduction; $1 for students and children; $0.30 for seniors.
 All rides were free on Fridays, Saturdays, and Sundays until January 5, 2019.
-24-hour passes are $3.50; 7-day passes cost between $2.50 and $12.
+24-hour passes were priced at $3.50 and seven-day passes cost between $2.50 and $12.

-Streetcar service was suspended on March 22, 2020, due to the COVID-19 pandemic, but resumed on Thursdays, Fridays, and Saturdays starting on July 29, 2021.
+Streetcar service was suspended on March 22, 2020, due to the COVID-19 pandemic, but resumed on Thursdays, Fridays, and Saturdays starting on July 29, 2021, and with all fares waived.
+Service on Sundays and Wednesdays was restored effective August 31, 2022.

+On September 3, 2023, Sun Metro announced extended hours for the streetcar, including expansion to seven-days-a-week service, and continuing to be fare-free on both lines of the route.